expede/minimal-spanning-merkle-tree/README.md

 # 0 Abstract

-IPLD Inline Links (IIL) are a format for expanding linked graphs "inline".
+IPLD Inline Links are a format for expanding linked graphs "inline".
 This is helpful when inspecting data as a developer, for passing data to applications that expect tree-structured data, or when you don't know the configuration of the CID of a linked graph.

 # 1 Introduction

 ## 1.1 Motivation

 [IPLD] is a format for describing Merkle DAGs with semantics similar to CBOR plus hash linking to other blocks of IPLD.
-It is an efficient machine encoding, but can be cumbersome to worth with in the broader tools ecosystem and developer ergomonics.
+It is an efficient machine encoding, but can be cumbersome to worth with in the broader tools ecosystem and developer erogonomics.

 ### 1.1.1 Containers